firoorg/firo/ZNODE.md

     ./src/zcoin-cli stop

 Step 4.
+In your VPS where you are hosting your Znode.
 Update config files
 ----------------------
 **4.1.**  Create file **zcoin.conf** (in folder **~/.zcoin**)